glfs-book/lfs-tools/updcheck/doc/gitcheck-file-format-spec.md

 Format: string (mode name)
 Currently supported modes of operation:
 - normal (the beep parameter of the ntf directive is honored all the time)
-- antiabuse (requires the num parameter; aborts operation if more than num beeps are scheduled)
+- antiabuse\_standard (requires the num parameter; aborts operation if more than num beeps are scheduled)
+- antiabuse\_silent (same as antiabuse\_standard except it disables excess beeps rather than aborting)
 - silent (all beeps are ignored)

 Parameter 2 (num): Specifies the maximum amount of beeps (inclusive) allowed to be scheduled before GitCheck is aborted.
 Should only be specified if antiabuse mode is selected.
 Format: number
+#### IMPORTANT NOTE ABOUT THE MDE DIRECTIVE
+Directive mde antiabuse\_silent 0 is a reserved special value.
+While in the current GitCheck it functions the same as mde silent, this may change in future releases of GitCheck and of this specification.
+The lfs-tools Working Group makes no guarantees about the future operability of any knowngit files using this directive.

 ## 4. Directives accepted only in currentgit